OpenMPT/openmpt/doc/signing_releases.md

     `openmpt/pkg.win/${BRANCHVERSION}/OpenMPT-${VERSION}-update-publickey.jwk.json`
     .

+ *  `openmpt/pkg.win/${BRANCHVERSION}/OpenMPT-${VERSION}-update.json` contains
+    the update information that needs to be copied verbatim to the respective update channel on update.openmpt.org.
+This file is not signed as it itself is considered only informational and may be augmented with additional information.
+The files it links that contain actual code and automated update instructions are all signed.

  *  If the current user did not yet have a signing key on the local computer, a new key will be automatically generated and stored for future re-use in the encrypted Windows Key Store.
 Any such new key should be added to the set of